armbian/documentation/docs/User-Guide_Advanced-Features.md

 # How to set wireless access point?

-There are two different hostap daemons.
+There are two different HostAP daemons.
 One is **default** and the other one is for some **Realtek** wifi cards.
 Both have their own basic configurations and both are patched to gain maximum performances.

 Sources: [https://github.com/igorpecovnik/hostapd](https://github.com/igorpecovnik/hostapd "https://github.com/igorpecovnik/hostapd")